-Hair loss is a natural part of the hair growth cycle, but when it occurs in greater amounts than usual, it can be a sign of underlying problems - and stress is one of the main causes.
-Stress-induced hair loss can be particularly stressful as it often occurs suddenly and without warning.
-In this article, we look at why stress causes hair loss, what signs to look out for, and what you can do to manage and prevent it.
+Hair loss is a natural part of the hair growth cycle, but when it occurs in greater amounts than usual, it can be a sign of underlying issues—and stress is one of the leading causes.
+Stress-related hair loss can be particularly distressing because it often occurs suddenly and without warning.
+In this article, we’ll explore why stress causes hair loss, what signs to look out for, and what you can do to manage and prevent it.

 Why does stress cause hair loss?

-When the body is exposed to stress, whether physical or mental, it can affect various functions of the body, including hair growth.
-Here are some ways in which stress can contribute to hair loss:
+When the body is exposed to stress, whether physical or mental, it can affect various bodily functions, including hair growth.
+Here are a few ways in which stress can contribute to hair loss:

 - Telogen effluvium

-This is a temporary form of hair loss where the hair follicles enter a resting phase prematurely.
-This leads to more hairs than normal falling out within a few months after a stressful event has occurred. - Alopecia areata
+This is a temporary form of hair loss in which hair follicles enter a resting phase prematurely.
+As a result, more hairs than usual fall out within a few months of a stressful event. - Alopecia areata

-This is an autoimmune disease in which the immune system attacks the hair follicles, leading to patchy hair loss.
-Stress is thought to be a trigger for this type of hair loss. - Trichotillomania
+This is an autoimmune disorder in which the immune system attacks the hair follicles, leading to patchy hair loss.
+Stress is believed to be a triggering factor for this type of hair loss. - Trichotillomania

-A rarer type of hair loss where, often due to emotional stress, a person pulls or tears out their own hair.
-This can lead to both hair loss and damage to hair follicles.
+A less common type of hair loss in which a person, often due to emotional stress, pulls or tears out their own hair.
+This can lead to both hair loss and damage to the hair follicles.

 Signs that stress may be the cause of your hair loss

-It can be difficult to determine whether hair loss is stress-related, but some signs may indicate that stress is a contributing factor:
+It can be difficult to determine whether hair loss is stress-related, but certain signs may indicate that stress is a contributing factor:

 - Sudden and rapid hair loss all over the head.